kimjiwoons/bmw4518/README.md

 # Board posting capability checker

-This repository contains a Playwright-based automation script that verifies whether a bulletin board allows visitors to open the post creation form.
+This repository contains a Playwright-based automation toolkit that verifies whether a bulletin board allows visitors to open the post creation form.
 It is useful when you maintain a list of community boards and need to programmatically confirm that posting is possible without manual inspection.